cirosantilli/linux-cheat/net/curl.md

     sudo aptitude install -y curl

+#Basic usage

+Make a `GET / HTTP/1.1` request to Google, wait for response, and print response:

+    curl google.com

+#Test cURL

+cURL does not have a dry-run option built-in: <http://stackoverflow.com/questions/6180162/echo-curl-request-header-body-without-sending-it/6180363#6180363>

+There are however a few options to visualize what it is doing:

+-   `-v` and other verbosity options.
+-   using `nc -l` and curl `-m 1`:

+        nc -l localhost 8000 &
+        curl -m 1 localhost:8000

+#v

 #trace

+#trace-ascii

+`-v` , `--trace "$FILE"`, `--trace-ascii "$FILE"`: increasing levels of log verbosity.

+`-` to stdout.

 Print all data IO and curl status:

     curl --trace - "$URL"

 Good way to see what is going on.

+    curl -Lv google.com

+#m

+#max-time

+Timeout for entire operation.

 #L